 Jian Ghomeshi is an award-winning broadcaster, writer, musician and producer.
-He is the host and co-creator of the national daily talk program, Q, on CBC Radio One and CBC TV.
+He is the host and co-creator of the national daily talk program, Q, on CBC Radio One, CBC Television and bold TV.
 Since its inception in 2007, Q has garnered the largest audience of any cultural affairs program in Canada and has become the highest-rated show in its morning time slot in CBC history.
-Q is also now broadcast across the United States, on PRI.

 Jian has presented a number of television documentaries, including The End, Screw the Vote, and Philanthropy Inc., and spent three years as the host of the Gemini Award-winning CBC TV program, Play.
 He has appeared as a contributor or guest on programs ranging from CNN Today and The National, to Late Night with Conan O'Brien.